LoliGothick/mitama-cpp-result/docs/maybe/_APIs/and_peek.md

 Peeks the contained value if self is `just`, then returns self.

-Invokes the provided function with the contained value and then return self (if any), or return self without doing anything (if not).
+Invokes the provided function with the contained value and then returns self (if any), or returns self without doing anything (if not).

 **Example**